0xor0ne/awesome-list/topics/cybersec.md

 ## Other

+* ["Advanced binary fuzzing using AFL++-QEMU and libprotobuf: a practical case of grammar-aware in-memory persistent fuzzing"][71]
 * "Introduction to encryption for embedded Linux"
   * ["Introduction to encryption for embedded Linux developers"][0]
   * ["A hands-on approach to symmetric-key encryption"][1]